-Just like the bigger brother XF353, the XF252 can connect to the All-New 4R-Rover® remote wirefeed system (sold separately) - a plug n' play, 4 Roll wire drive unit that you can setup where you need it.
+To take it a step further, the XF353 can connect to the All-New 4R-Rover® remote wirefeed system (sold separately) - a plug n' play, 4 Roll geared wire drive unit that you can setup where you need it.
 Need it on a gantry?
 No problem, with the 8m interconnection cable and in-built hanging mount, you can!
 PLUS, its designed specifically with a low mount handle this little gem is as compact a 300mm wire spool system can be!

 Here's the kicker - want Pulse?
 Of course you do!
-Turn your arc station into a single and double pulse work horse!
-Simply plug in the hand-held PulseMate® pendant (sold separately) equipped with 8m of lead into the XF252 Machine or 4R-Rover® and start getting TIG like looking welds through a simple yet intuitive Pulse MIG system!
+Turn your XF353 arc station into a single and double pulse work horse!
+Simply plug in the hand-held PulseMate® pendant (sold separately) equipped with 8m of lead into the XF353 Machine or 4R-Rover® and start getting TIG like looking welds through a simple yet intuitive Pulse MIG system!

-The BlueVENOMTM XF252 is the perfect Single Phase solution for light to medium fabrication, maintenance and industrial repairs in the workshop and worksite without compromising on quality or professional performance!
+The BlueVENOMTM XF353 is the perfect solution for light to medium fabrication, maintenance and industrial repairs in the workshop, worksite, shipyard, or marina without compromising on quality or professional performance!
 Use it with the premium included BZ36 MIG Gun or swap it out for a Push-Pull or Spool Gun (each sold separately) for more precise control.